jenkinsci/jira-steps-plugin/hugo/content/_index.md

     def transitionInput = [ transition: [ id: 31] ]
     jiraTransitionIssue idOrKey: 'RELEASE-999', input: transitionInput, site: 'YOURJIRASITE'
   ```
+* JIRA transitions for any given ticket can be found via this endpoint: `/rest/api/2/issue/${issueIdOrKey}/transitions`

 * There are quite a few steps that this plugin supports currently, and will keep adding more.